luislaugga/FieldKit/README.md

 # Examples

-__FieldKit Overview:__
+__Overview:__

-A FieldKit overview example with all fields presented in a UIScrollView.
+A FieldKit overview example with all fields presented inside a *UIScrollView*.

-__Colors:__
+* FKTextField
+* FKTokenField
+* FKScrollField

+__Color Tokens:__

-A TokenField example, using UIColor instances as represented objects.
+A *FKTokenField* example, using *UIColor* instances as represented objects.
 The provided TokenFieldCell is subclassed.
-The background color and display string are derived from the UIColor...
+The background color and display string are derived from the UIColor.

 __Message Composer:__

-TODO
+A composer view similar to the iOS *Messages* application.

 __Mail Composer:__

-TODO
+A composer view similar to the iOS *Mail* application.

 __Keywords:__